lorenzocerrone/python-seg2mesh/README.md

 ```bash
 $ python label_to_ply.py --path *path to one of the segmentation file*.h5 --batch *path to tab delimited file with list of time points and labels*
 ```
 This script will iterate over all time points listed in the batch file and for each generate .ply files for all labels.
+Output .ply files are automatically sorted in subfolders (tXX)

 Formating of batch file
 ```bash